munuxi/Multiple-Polylogarithm/README.md

 Suppose we have a function G({a1(t),...,an(t)},z), we want to rewrite it into a sum of constants and G functions with the from
     G({b1,...,bn},t),
 where bi is free of t.
-Then we can calcluate the 1d integral
+Then we can calculate the 1d integral
 ```
   int dt/(t-b0) G({a1(t),...,an(t)},z)
 ```